woc-hack/tutorial/README.md

 * Overview of naming conventions server/data/databases

-* Soon to debut:  mongodb tables with the summary information about authors and projects to enable selection of subsets for later analysis: (e.g, I want authors with at least 100 commits who worked no less than three years and participated in at least five java projects.)
+* Mongodb tables with the summary information about authors and projects to enable selection of subsets for later analysis: (e.g, I want authors with at least 100 commits who worked no less than three years and participated in at least five java projects.)

 ### Summary exercise